Nutrition and Foods

-- Prepare graduates for supervised practice leading to eligibility for the CDR credentialing exam to become registered dietitian nutritionist.
+- Prepare graduates for supervised practice leading to eligibility for the CDR credentialing exam to become registered dietitian nutritionist; and

 The educational philosophy of the dietetics program emphasizes the importance of scientific and evidence-based practice, ethical decision-making, and understanding of social justice issues such as health equity.
 We engage students through service learning and participatory activities to develop knowledge, appreciation, understanding, abilities, and skills to facilitate development of critical thinking skills necessary for a nutrition career.

-- 80% of juniors enrolled in the DP will complete the program requirements within 3 years (150% of program length).
-This will be measured by student completion of the NUTR 2361 course, and graduate within three years from taking the course.
+- At least 80% of program students complete program/degree requirements within 3 years.
+This will be measured by the time elapsing between student completion of the NUTR 2361 course and graduate within three years from taking the course.

-- 25% of DP graduates will apply for admission to a supervised practice program prior to or within 12 months of graduation and 30% will apply for admission within 5 years.
+- 25 percent of program graduates will apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 50% of DP graduates who apply are admitted into a supervised practice program within 12 months of graduation.
+- 50 percent of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - 80% of students enrolled in NUTR 4301 (Career Exploration in Nutrition and Foods) will receive high rankings (at least 50% of performance characteristics rated as “above average” and at least 25% rated as “outstanding”) from site mentors.